pashmaklang/pashmak/doc/1_Variables.md

 ### required command

-the required command requiring an variable existing.
+the required command requiring an variable existens.

 look at this example: